Alimir/wp-ulike/readme.txt

 **Clear Insights:** A dashboard that shows you what's actually working.
 Not vanity metrics—real data about what content your audience loves.

 **Privacy First:** Built with privacy in mind from day one.
-GDPR compliant, IP anonymization.
-We respect your visitors because that's the right thing to do.
+Optional IP anonymization, tools that work with WordPress personal data export and erase, and clear choices for what gets logged.

 [youtube https://www.youtube.com/watch?v=nxQto2Yj_yc]